-On May 5, 2020, the Company, together with its wholly owned subsidiary, Klein Marine Systems, Inc. (collectively, the "Borrowers"), were granted loans (the "Loans") from Bank of America, N.A. in the aggregate amount of approximately \$1.6 million, pursuant to the Paycheck Protection Program (the "PPP"), a component of the CARES Act which was enacted on March 27, 2020.
+On May 5, 2020, the Company, and its wholly owned subsidiary, Klein (collectively, the "Borrowers"), were granted loans (the "Loans") from Bank of America, N.A. in the aggregate amount of approximately \$1.6 million, pursuant to the Small Business Association's Paycheck Protection Program (the "PPP"), a component of the Coronavirus Aid, Relief, and Economic Security Act which was enacted on March 27, 2020.